Taikyoku shogi: Categories of movement

-The hook mover, long-nosed goblin, capricorn, and peacock can move any number of squares along a straight line, as a normal ranging piece, but may also abruptly change tack left or right by 90° at any one place along the route, and then continue as a ranging piece.
+The hook mover, tengu, capricorn, and peacock can move any number of squares along a straight line, as a normal ranging piece, but may also abruptly change tack left or right by 90° at any one place along the route, and then continue as a ranging piece.
 Turning a corner like this is optional.

 The range covered by a hook move is the equivalent of two moves by a rook, or two moves by a bishop, depending on the piece.
 However, a hook move is functionally a single move: The piece cannot capture twice in one move, nor may it capture and then move on.
 It must stop before an intervening piece (unless it first changes direction to avoid it), and must stop when it captures, just like any other ranging piece.
 It can only change direction once per move.